All Episodes

 He's taking money out of it.

-I think they can be forced into defending What they are already having to do.
+I think they can be forced into defending what they are already having to do.

-Now, if you're a young person paying into Medicare, what's really happening is Obama is taking your money and killing the program.
+Now, if you're a young person paying into Medicare, what's really happening is Obama is taking your money and killing the program, which means you not only get no coverage, but you have to pay the massive bill.

 Obama hasn't done anything about Medicare because he's concerned about having an issue to win re-election.